SAP-archive/teched2020-INT160/README.md

 ## Overview

 Have you always wanted to build your own chatbot?
-Join our expert for two hours and leave with a fully functional chatbot created on your own with SAP Conversational AI.
+Join our experts for two hours and leave with an enterprise-ready chatbot created on your own with [SAP Conversational AI](https://help.sap.com/viewer/product/SAP_CONVERSATIONAL_AI/latest/en-US)

 ## Requirements